 What to see & do

-Walking to Phoenix: 15-25 minutes; Anopolis - a 50 -90 minute vertical climb rewarded by the village and plateau and first rate Sfakian cheese pies, breathtaking views, wildlife, spring flowers.
+- Walking to Phoenix: 15-25 minutes; historic village of Anopolis - a 50 -90 minute vertical climb rewarded by the village and plateau and first-rate Sfakian cheese pies, breathtaking views, wildlife, spring flowers.
 Anopolis Village, offering great views of the plateau and the mountains, nothing like this village to taste Chania’s most delicious treat, the Sfakian pita.

-We often walk these routes in shorter times - but you really do not need, nor is it advised, to race - take care and favourite walking shoes, hat and water.
+- We often walk these routes in shorter times - but you really do not need, nor is it advised, to race - take care and favorite walking shoes, hat, and water.

 Find more exciting activities in Chania Region.